marigold-dev/training-dapp-2/README.md

 - How to use views.
 - How to do unit & mutation tests.

-On the first version of the poke game, you were able to poke any deployed contract.
+On the first version of the Poke game, you were able to poke any deployed contract.
 Now, you will add a new function to store on the trace an additional feedback message coming from another contract.

 ## Poke and Get Feedback sequence diagram